 DO: Be specific in your request.
-This may help you limit copying costs.

-DO: Reference the FOIA law, keep a copy of your letter, and send it as certified mail with a return receipt requested.
+A custodian may either deny an overly broad/unclear request, or seek clarification of the request.
+The custodian's request for clarification must be in writing, within the applicable time frame after receipt of the request.
+DO: Reference the FOIA and OPRA law(s) in your request.
 DON'T: Give up on a document if part of it is exempt and cannot be released.
-The agency is required to redact that information and still provide the rest of the document.
+The agency is required to redact that information and still provide the rest of the document